lakshay4798/Platformer-by-Alpha/README.md

 Or just play it in your browser on itch.io!

-📁 Project Structure
-/
-├── scenes/        # Game scenes
-├── scripts/       # GDScript files
-├── assets/        # Sprites, audio, fonts
-└── project.godot  # Godot project file

 🤖 AI Use Declaration
 This project used AI assistance during development:

-Claude (by Anthropic) — used for help with README writing and documentation Claude (by Anthropic) - used for help with exporting game from godot
+Claude (by Anthropic) - used for help with exporting game from godot

 The game itself (code, art, design, and gameplay) was made by Lakshay.

-👤 Author
 Lakshay — made with ❤️

-📄 License
-This project is open source.
-Feel free to explore and learn from the code.
-└── project.godot  # Godot project file